 ONAP for Network Orchestration and Automation Training Course

-ONAP (Open Networking Automation Platform) is an open-source platform designed for the orchestration and automation of physical and virtual network elements.
+ONAP (Open Networking Automation Platform) is an open-source platform designed for orchestrating and automating both physical and virtual network elements.
 Originating from OpenECOMP and Open-Orchestrator (Open-O), ONAP is managed by The Linux Foundation.

-In this instructor-led, live training (available online or on-site), participants will gain the skills needed to use ONAP for automating networking services.
+Through this instructor-led live training (available online or on-site), participants will learn how to leverage ONAP to automate networking services.

-- Comprehend, install, and configure the various components within the ONAP ecosystem.
+- Understand, install, and configure the various components within the ONAP ecosystem.

 - Perform real-time, policy-driven orchestration and automation of physical and virtual network functions.

-- Design, create, manage, and monitor VNFs (Virtual Network Functions), SDNs (Software-Defined Networks), and other network services.
+- Design, create, orchestrate, and monitor VNFs, SDNs, and other network services.

 - Efficiently manage the entire networking lifecycle using a software-driven approach.

-- Develop, deploy, and scale networks leveraging the latest open-source technologies and practices.
+- Develop, deploy, and scale networks using the latest open-source technologies and best practices.

 Course Customization Options